Welcome to your intercom journey!

-- Why every multi-tenant building needs an intercom
+- Why every apartment building needs an intercom

-Sometimes called an apartment buzzer, an apartment intercom system is an electronic device that enables two-way communications and grants property access between building tenants and their visitors.
-Installed at the entryway of a building, the intercom includes a microphone, a speaker, and sometimes a camera.
+Sometimes called an apartment buzzer, an apartment intercom system is an electronic device that enables two-way communication and grants property access between tenants and their visitors.
+Installed at the entryway of a building, intercoms include a microphone, a speaker, and sometimes a camera.
 The intercom captures audio and video and transmits them to each tenant, which lets tenants see and speak with visitors before giving them access to the building.

 The modern apartment intercom is the product of many innovations throughout history.
 Beginning with the first telephone entry system patented in 1894 to the cloud-based intercoms available today, these systems have become essential tools for apartment living.

-- Allow residents to open and manage doors from anywhere
+- Allow residents to open doors and manage property access from anywhere.

-- Let managers instantly add, revoke, and review property access
+- Let property managers instantly add, revoke, and review property access permissions.

-When a visitor needs access to an apartment building, they use an intercom system installed at its entryway.
-To enter the building, the visitor must use a directory on the intercom to look up the person they would like to request property access from.
+- To enter the building, the visitor must use a directory on the intercom to look up the person they want to request property access from.
 Typically, visitors call a resident or staff member.